calypso821/NeoLight/README.md

 # NeoLight Ambient Light project

-NeoLightFX is a C++ application designed to drive programmable LED strips (WS2811/WS2812) with advanced visual effects.
+NeoLight is a C++ application designed to drive programmable LED strips (WS2811/WS2812) with advanced visual effects.
 It supports both hardware (Raspberry Pi) and simulation (Windows) modes, with a focus on real-time processing of various input sources including video, images, and audio.

 ![image](images/fluid1.gif)